Kincora Copper (CVE:KCC) Shares Down 16.7% – Here’s Why

-Kincora Copper Limited (CVE:KCC – Get Free Report)’s stock price traded down 16.7% during mid-day trading on Thursday .
-The stock traded as low as C$0.03 and last traded at C$0.03.
-288,000 shares traded hands during mid-day trading, an increase of 163% from the average session volume of 109,468 shares.
+Kincora Copper Limited (CVE:KCC – Get Free Report) shares were down 16.7% during mid-day trading on Thursday .
+The company traded as low as C$0.03 and last traded at C$0.03.
+Approximately 357,000 shares were traded during trading, an increase of 216% from the average daily volume of 112,918 shares.
 The stock had previously closed at C$0.03.

 Kincora Copper Company Profile